Full Text of Letter Complaining of ‘Epidemic’ of Homosexuality in Honduran Seminary

 They did not deny allegations of homosexuality but instead noted “weeds in affective and sexual weakness, which affects us all and can generate attitudes and inappropriate behavior.”

-Various actions, however, indicate the existence of problems in the seminary: As well as the bishops admitting in their statement they have enlisted the help of a bishop emeritus to help with priestly formation, sources in Honduras say the major seminary had a new rector appointed, as well as a new head of formation and a new bursar.
+Various actions, however, indicate the existence of problems in the seminary: As well as the bishops admitting in their statement they have enlisted the help of a bishop emeritus to help with priestly formation, sources in Honduras say the major seminary has now had a new rector appointed, as well as a new head of formation and a new bursar.
 The seminary was also closed for two months.

 Here below are: